Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 Notes from meeting:
 - We managed to get halfway through the process of finishing the implementation of the datastructure.
 - Changing themes now works flawless.
-- It is going to be a hard Friday.

 ## Logbook 31/3 (Scribe Nikolaj)
 What we will do today: